Cyb3rpho3n1x/Admin-F1nder/README.md

 ## Known issues with this tool

-### - Can cause errors when the required data is wrong.
+### - Can cause errors and incorrect data when the required data is wrong or invalid.
-### - Hard to use for the people new at python.
+### - Hard to use for some people new at python.

 ---